0blackskull/pyRedis/README.md

 - The RESP parser robustly handles line breaks and message boundaries across arbitrary TCP splits, a common source of bugs in naive socket programs.
 - TTL expiry logic includes both poll-based (“active”) and access-based (“lazy”) removal, enabling efficient cleanup regardless of system usage patterns.
-- The DB logic is static and single-process only, by design, to maintain clarity and focus on core concepts.
+- The DB logic is instance-based and single-process only to focus on core concepts and simplicity for an educational context.

 ## Future Scope